Board of Directors

 During her tenure as a Change.org editor and later senior organizer, Alex helped the company grow from six people to more than a hundred employees globally.
 She provided support for a variety of issue areas, with a focus on campaigns related to women's rights, especially sexual assault, and immigrant rights.
 She has also served as COO for a technology start-up, and researched human intelligence networks and incidents of torture in Iraq and Afghanistan for the book None of Us Were Like This Before.

-Nick Freeman (board member since 2014)
+Nick Freeman (Board Member since 2014)

 In 2012 Nick co-founded the Carolinas Secular Student Summit (CS3), a regional leadership training conference built specially for student leaders of secular groups in the Southeast.
 He continues to serve as co-director of the annual Summit and is an active member and volunteer of the Triangle Freethought Society.

-His field of study is Sociology, and he devotes the majority of his work time to research in areas related to social psychology, and to advocating making sociology more scientifically rigorous.
-For this he was recently elected into the Sociological Research Association an exclusive (but non-elitist!) honor for the most active researchers in the field.
-He has served as a visiting Program Director for Sociology at the National Science Foundation.
-His teaching at SC includes a course especially popular among SSA student members: Sociology of the Paranormal.
-It emphasizes critical thinking and scientific research skills/tools that no good secularist should be without.
+Barry's field of study is sociology, and he devotes the majority of his work time to research in areas related to social psychology, as well as advocating making sociology more scientifically rigorous.
+For his efforts he was recently elected into the Sociological Research Association an exclusive (but non-elitist!) honor for the most active researchers in the field.
+He has also served as a visiting Program Director for Sociology at the National Science Foundation.
+His teaching at the University of South Carolina includes a course especially popular among SSA student members: Sociology of the Paranormal.
+That course emphasizes critical thinking and scientific research skills/tools that no good secularist should be without.

-Ashley F. Miller (board member since 2014)
+Ashley F. Miller, M.F.A.
+(Board Member since 2014)

-Harry Shaughnessy is the current President of Triangle Freethought Society in Raleigh, NC.
+Harry Shaughnessy is the current President of Triangle Freethought Society in Raleigh, North Carolina.
 Harry has shown his creativity and enthusiasm for doing whatever was necessary to help build the organization.
 Through his work in various roles with TFS, Harry has been able to bring in nationally known speakers, hold successful events, rally for important causes and build a net reserve of funds that makes planning future events much easier.
 In addition, Harry’s leadership has played a key role in growing the membership of TFS every year since its inception in 2009.
 During the day Harry also runs a successful software consulting practice.